Mathnerd314/stroscot/docs/Commentary/Objects.rst

 * DDD
 * Decorator - In a unityped language, this is just defining a wrapper around another value.
 Hard to distinguish from the adapter or facade patterns.
 * Delegation - this is overloading each method to also work on the wrapper.
 Maybe can be automated with a macro.
-* Dependency injection - Constructor injection is simply including a field.
+* Dependency injection - from PLOP3 per :cite:`obrienDesignPatterns15`.
+Constructor injection is simply including a field.
 Stroscot allows a simple form of setter injection by validating the fields of an object before classifying it as a member of a type.
 One can also write an explicit setter method, and properly express the type as ``PartiallyInitializedObject -> FullyInitializedObject``.
 Interface injection can be expressed by defining a type that is a broader set of objects than one specific class, but it is just type hackery and doesn't really affect the semantics.
 DI frameworks that create objects from textual specifications can be expressed as macros.
 * Double-checked locking - The goal of this is lazy initialization, it is really the implementation of that pattern.
 * ECB
 * ECS
 * EDA
 * Event-based asynchronous
+* Extension Object - from PLOP3 per :cite:`obrienDesignPatterns15`
 * Facade - this is writing a record with multiple fields and an operation on those fields. not particularly complex.
-* Factory

-  * Abstract factory - In Stroscot, if there is a need for a cross-platform or pluggable interface, then overloading can be used to seamlessly combine multiple implementations into one interface.
-Each implementation can guard that a configuration option is a specific value.
-This option can be specified as an implicit parameter, rather than as an option on a singleton.
-As in the book's Smalltalk example, the creation methods themselves can be redefined using implicit parameters to use specialized behavior for a specific type of object creation.

-  * Factory method - As discussed in the section "No constructors" above, in Stroscot, every "constructor" is simply an ordinary unrestricted function and has the power of a factory method to return multiple types of concrete objects and hide these behind an abstract type signature.
+* Factory - renamed from "factory method" per :cite:`obrienDesignPatterns15`.
+As discussed in the section "No constructors" above, in Stroscot, every "constructor" is simply an ordinary unrestricted function and has the power of a factory method to return multiple types of concrete objects and hide these behind an abstract type signature.
 * Fiber
 * Filters
 * Flyweight - this is just using a shared reference, and I think Stroscot will hash cons shared immutable data automatically or at least use optimal reduction to avoid duplicating data too much